aidanbrown87/one_day_away/src/pages/solo-in-beligirate/index.md

 One of my (many!) fears when launching this blog was that we would be more noise and that we'd just add to the ever-growing pressure to lead the 'insta-perfect' life.

 Most of you will know that the reality rarely looks like the pictures, but for those of you who don't - this blog post is meant to be a bit of tonic to combat the champagne saturation of travel blogging.
+(This said, thankfully I don't have any pictures of the event I'm about to describe...)

 ![Belgirate](./images/DSC_8514.jpg)